-Experimental research in business tends to be highly interdisciplinary.
-Here are a number of questions that BSL researchers have been examining:
+Researchers use the Business Simulation Lab to delve into many areas of business study, which tends to be highly interdisciplinary.
+Here are a number of questions that Lab researchers have been examining:

 - Do "Day Traders" make markets more or less efficient?
 (Bloomfield, O'Hara and Saar)